BMH/CCV Medical Assisting Program

 Tuition Cost & Full Scholarships

-BMH is providing full scholarships for 4 successful applicants.
+BMH will make available full tuition scholarships for 4 successful applicants.
 Scholarship recipients will have 100 percent of their CCV tuition covered and will be hired as medical assistants at BMH upon successful completion of the academic program and certification exam.

 In Their Own Words